wavebeem/wavebeem.com/_drafts/js-iterators.md

 };
 ```

-If you use a `for...of` loop on this, it will never end!
+If you use a `for...of` loop on this, it will never end.
 So you'll need to add a `break` or `return` into the loop at some point to jump back out.

 ```js
 for (var n of evenNumbers) {